LOWEFI/Deja-vu-Multilingual/README.md

 # Deja-vu-Multilingual
-Déjà-vu Multilingual is a perfect forum project with no javasript and lots of translations.
+Déjà-vu Multilingual is a perfect forum project with no javascript and lots of translations.

 To run Déjà-vu on your server you need the latest version of PHP (php8.2-fpm) and some libraries :